Tesla Roadster Insurance Rates

 Rates are averaged for all Tesla Roadster models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on Tesla Roadster insurance not only requires avoiding accidents and claims, but also having good credit, not filing small claims, and deciding if full coverage is necessary.
-Make time to compare rates every year by requesting rates from direct companies like GEICO, Progressive, and Esurance, and also from local insurance agents.
+Finding cheaper rates on auto insurance takes avoiding accidents and violations, having good credit, not filing small claims, and maximizing policy discounts.
+Make time to compare rates at least every other year by getting quotes from direct companies like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.

-The points below are a review of the coverage data touched on in this article.
+The list below is a brief review of the car insurance concepts touched on in this article.

 - Increasing comprehensive and collision deductibles can save around $525 each year